 Statistics Drug overdose deaths have increased by 300% since 1999.
 Opioid pain medications were the cause of 14,800 deaths in 2008 alone; more than deaths caused by cocaine and heroin abuse combined.
 This number has surpassed motor vehicle accidents as the leading cause of accidental death in the United States.
 In 2009, opioid misuse/abuse led to more than 475,000 emergency room visits.
 This number has since doubled in recent history.
 Currently, it has been reported that 100 people die from drug overdoses in the US every day.
 More specifically, it is reported that there are approximately 10 overdose deaths a day just in the state of Pennsylvania.
 In this country, people consume more opioid pain medication gram for gram, than any other country in the world.
 In fact, estimates have been made that in 1999, 11.5 tons of oxycodone was produced worldwide.
 Since that time, global pharmaceutical companies have produced more than 75 tons of oxycodone per year, of which 80% of those 75 tons are consumed in the United States!
 Opioid Epidemic Origin After reviewing these devastating numbers, it is easy to appreciate why this is an epidemic in the US.
 It is important to understand the origins […]

 Hand pain, numbness and tingling is a common symptom of both carpal tunnel syndrome and cervical spine issues.
 It can be hard to tell the difference between the two problems.
 Sometimes a careful exam and assessment is required by a hand and/or spine specialist.
 This article will discuss the cause, symptoms and treatment of each diagnosis.
 It will also review some ways to tell the difference between them.
 CARPAL TUNNEL SYNDROME Carpal tunnel syndrome occurs when the median nerve is compressed.
 The median nerve travels through the wrist.
 It controls feeling and sensation in the thumb, index finger, middle finger and part of the ring finger.
-Compression of this nerve can cause numbness, tingling, pain and sometimes weakness in these areas (purple shaded area in picture).
+Compression of this nerve can cause numbness, tingling, pain and sometimes weakness in these areas (green shaded area in picture).
 The pinky and remaining part of the ring finger are usually spared.
 Pain can occasionally occur in the forearm and even up into the shoulder.
 Some patients may complain of clumsiness.
 Symptoms of carpal tunnel syndrome are usually worse at night or with repetitive activity with that hand and wrist.
 CERVICAL RADICULOPATHY Cervical radiculopathy occurs when a cervical nerve in the spine is compressed.
 The cervical nerves travel through the spine.
 There are eight […]